jhkhushi7/Quantium-Retail-Strategy-and-Analytics-Project/README.md

 - Creating and derived features like **pack size** and **brand** from product names
 - Merging transaction and customer data for detailed insights
 - Visualizing **sales trends** across different customer segments
--  Conducting statistical testing to validate observations
+-  Conducting **statistical testing and A/B testing** to validate insights
 - Providing actionable recommendations for marketing and product strategies

 ---